xavctn/img2table/README.md

 </li>
 <li>
 Table detection using only OpenCV processing can have some limitations.
-If the library fails to detect tables, you may check CNN based solutions.
+If the library fails to detect tables, you may check CNN / LLM based solutions.
 </li>
 </ul>